systemvaz/A.I.-and-Machine-Learning/TensorFlow/ResNet CNN/README.md

 **NUM_CLASSES** number of image classification labels.

-**NUM_GPUS** only matters is 'multigpu' set to True, define the number of graphics cards to use in training.
+**NUM_GPUS** only matters if 'multigpu' set to True, define the number of graphics cards to use in training.

 **multigpu** enable/disable multiple graphics cards for training, either False or True.